Francis-Calingo/Canadian-Rental-Prices-and-Immigration-ML-Predictive-Model/README.md

 ---

 # Introduction
 With both housing prices and immigration levels reaching record (or near-record) highs in Canada, it's no surprise that immigration and housing have become hotly-debated topics in the country in recent years.
 Some have gone as far as to claim that the high housing costs are directly connected to high levels of immigration.
-We decided that this presented a good opportunity to use our knowledge in machine learning models, and attempt to build a predictive regression model to predict rental prices across 6 major Canadian metropolitan areas given permanent resident data and rental price data.
+We decided that this presented a good opportunity to use our knowledge in machine learning models, and check the veracity of those claims by attempting to build a predictive regression model to predict rental prices across 6 major Canadian metropolitan areas given permanent resident data and rental price data.

   <ul>